 The SFGI Direct Savings Account has some nice features, such as no monthly fees and no maximum dollar limit on external transfers.
 The transactional requirements and limitations haven’t changed much since I began writing about the Savings Account.
-The following is from my September blog post.
+The following feature list is from my September blog post.

 - No monthly fees or minimum balance requirements (opening deposit ranges from a minimum of $500 to a maximum of $25k).